germs-lab/germs-lab.github.com-bu/about/index.md

 * leveraging high throughput, next-generation metagenomic and metatranscriptomic sequencing to investigate interactions within environmental microbial communities

 We are a part of [Iowa State University](http://www.iastate.edu) and the [Agricultural and Biosystems Engineering Department](http://www.abe.iastate.edu).
 We are also affiliated with ISU [Environmental Science](http://www.ensci.iastate.edu), [Interdepartmental Microbiology Program](http://www.micro.iastate.edu/), and [Bioinformatics and Computational Biology](http://www.bcb.iastate.edu).

+We are supported by the U.S. Department of Energy, Office of Science, Office of Biolgoical and Environmental Research (BER), Black and Veatch Building a World of Difference Faculty Fellowship, the University of Iowa Center for Health Effect of Environmental Contamination.